-- direct sale of shares,
+- Direct sale of shares

-- redemption of outstanding shares,
+- Redemption of outstanding shares

-- stock options to new owners,
+- Stock options to new owners

-- Employee Share Ownership Plans,
+- Employee Share Ownership Plans

-- “spin-off” of part or all of the business,
+- “Spin-off” of part or all of the business

 Exploring each option in order to determine the method that is most advantageous to all stakeholders is crucial.